Hey Kids (Start Here)

 “Rush?”
 Telford asked.
 “I’m not feeling any pressure change.”

-“I noticed,” Rush replied, sounding breathless.
-“I believe that—the ah—”
+“I noticed,” Rush replied, breathless.
+“I believe the, ah—”

 “Rush,” Telford said sharply.

 “What?”
-Volker said, choking on the word.
+Volker choked on the word.

-“No,” Telford said, as close to panic as Volker had ever heard him.
-“Rush, don’t you dare—”
+“No,” Telford said, “Rush, don’t you dare—”

-Dale,” Telford shouted.
+“DALE!!”
+Telford shouted.
 “We can get out.
 We can.”

 “We can get out,” Telford repeated slowly.